frconor-ebook/meditations/_posts/2025-02-25-anchored-in-hope.md

-"With Jesus, beyond this threshold," he said, "we will find eternal life, consisting in full communion with God as we forever contemplate and share his infinite love.
+"With Jesus, beyond this threshold," he said, "we will find eternal life, consisting in full communion with God as we forever contemplate and share in his infinite love.
 All that we now experience in hope, we shall then see in reality."

 I\'ve seen many people die very holy deaths.
 While working in an